 Make beautiful art by using the crinkly tissue paper.
 Roll is, ball it, crush it, wrinkle it, and then poke it into a foam block.
 So not only will they get to feel the texture of foam and tissue paper, but it’ll be great fine motor skills practice.

-79. Touch And Match Game
+79. Touch And Match Quiet Game

 This is such a fun sensory game.
 It is a twist on the traditional matching game.
 Glue different textures onto cards and let your child touch and match each of them.

-80. Sweet Citrus Sensory
+80. Sweet Citrus Sensory Activity

 Make your sensory bin more exciting by adding smell to it.
 Using sugar and Jell-O you can write, blow, build, and taste it.
 Citrus was used in this activity, but you can use whatever flavor you like.

-Art Activities For Kids
+Quiet Art and Craft Activities For Kids

-81. Abstract Coloring Sheets
+81. Relaxing Abstract Coloring Sheets

 Print off some of our coloring pages and let them sit and color during their quiet time.

-82. Simple Sensory Bins
+82. Simple and Quiet Sensory Bins

 Make sensory bins simple using items like coffee beans, bubbles, pebbles, rocks, and other little items you have around the house.